-The Council will prepare and implement an IP-One Area Action Plan to plan for significant change in central Ipswich.
+The Council will prepare and implement an IP-One Area Action Plan INSERTED: incorporated in the Site Allocations and Policies development plan document to plan for significant change in central Ipswich.
 The Area Action Plan will include policies which:

 - a.
 Define the extent of the town centre, Waterfront and Ipswich Village; - b.
-Allocate sites for development in IP-One, including land to provide approximately 2,000 dwellings; - c.
+Allocate sites for development in IP-One DELETED: , including land to provide approximately 2,000 dwellings; - c.
 Set down development principles to apply in identified opportunity areas where change will be concentrated; - d.
 Define the Central Shopping Area and primary, secondary and speciality shopping frontages; - e.
-Define and safeguard the Education Quarter to support the delivery of Phase 3 of the development of University Campus Suffolk; - f.
+Define and safeguard the Education Quarter to support DELETED: the delivery of Phase 3 of the development of University Campus Suffolk INSERTED: , Suffolk New College and a new primary school; - f.
 Define conservation areas within its boundary, including the Central and Wet Dock Conservation Areas, which will be protected and enhanced; - g.
 Define the Central Car Parking Core within which parking controls will apply; - h.
-Identify where new community facilities and open space should be provided within IP-One; and - i.
-Provide a framework for the delivery of regeneration in IP-One.
+Identify where new community facilities and open space should be provided within IP-One; DELETED: and i.
+Provide a framework for the delivery of regeneration in IP-One INSERTED: ; and INSERT NEW BULLET: